iPalashAcharya/Aerolens-Backend/readme.md

 ### GET `/client`

-Retrieve a paginated list of clients.
+Retrieve a list of clients.

-#### Query Parameters

-- `page` (optional, integer, default: 1) - Page number for pagination, minimum 1.
-- `limit` (optional, integer, default: 10, max: 100) - Number of records per page.

 #### Response